Regulation

 Mentioned in this article

-A German court has directed Meta's Edge Network Services unit to pay Deutsche Telekom roughly €30 million for network services.
-The dispute involves internet peering points and is part of a broader push by European telecom operators to have large technology firms contribute more to network infrastructure costs.
-Meta stated it "fundamentally disagreed" with the decision and is considering its legal options.
+In Germany, a court ordered Meta's Edge Network Services subsidiary to pay Deutsche Telekom roughly €30 million for network services.
+The dispute centers on peering points, where internet networks exchange traffic, and is part of a broader push by European telecom operators to have large technology firms contribute more to broadband infrastructure costs.
+Meta stated it "fundamentally disagreed" with the ruling and is considering its legal options.

 Related Articles